zebscripts/AFK-Daily/.wiki/Contribute.md

-If you want to help you are more than welcome.
+Thank you for thinking about contributing!
+Help is always welcome.

 ## Join the project